About this listing

 Quiet one-bedroom apartment with private garden patio, fully equipped, a few minutes walk to shops, buses and trains.
 Free parking, 24/7 free wifi, laser printer.
 Short ride to UC Berkeley.
 Perfect for scholar(s), couple, plus 1 or 2 kids.

-Your Home Base on California Street
+Your Home Away from Home on California Street

 Private smoke-free one-bedroom apartment, fully furnished, just bring your suitcases.
 Private entrance, street level, full kitchen, dining area, living room, bath with tub and shower, bedroom with deluxe queen-size bed, secluded private patio.